Diploma Course

 • Eschatology (study of end things)

-Biblical Interpretation & Preaching Module:
+Module 3 – Biblical Interpretation & Preaching

 This module equips students to understand how to interpret and apply the Bible contextually.
 It also covers how to preach biblically and contextually.
 Thus, understanding the historical context, culture, literary genre, and grammar of the Bible is covered in this module.
 The module recognises the various interpretive approaches used by different Christian traditions, particularly by Protestant Evangelicals and Pentecostals.
 It also explores the cultural nuances that other cultures bring to bear when they read and interpret the Bible.
 This module is examined through the lens of World Christianity and how voices from different parts of the world read and interpret Scripture while remaining faithful to the biblical text.